Overcome Stage Fright with 10 Simple Tricks

 I know, the cliche is clear: rockstars and artists in general love drinking and getting high.
 However, professional performers know that these habits are dangerous not only for their health but for their performance too.

-Alcohol and smoke can seriously harm your voice, while drugs can mess up your focus.
+Alcohol and smoking can seriously harm your voice, while other substances can mess up your focus.
+They are not proper solutions, what you need is something constant and that’s why this is not a good idea.

 If stage fright is a known enemy of yours, don’t rely on these easy tricks to calm down and feel high.
 Instead, make an effort to understand the reasons behind your anxiety and act accordingly.